PM-Cardoso/SGLT2-GLP1/README.md

     - .1: Fitting a BART model with variable selection for propensity score and outcome model.
 This includes an evaluation of model fit.
     - .2: Fitting a BART model with routine variables in propensity score model and biomarkers in outcome model.
 This includes an evaluation of model fit.
     - .3: Fitting a BART model with variable selection for propensity score and variable selection using BART + _grf_ for the outcome model.
 This includes an evaluation of model fit.
-    - **.4: Fitting a BART model with variable selection using BART + _grf_ for the outcome model.
-This includes an evaluation of model fit.** (Model chosen)
+    - .4: Fitting a BART model with variable selection using BART + _grf_ for the outcome model.
+This includes an evaluation of model fit.
-    - .5: Fitting a BART model with variable selection for using BART + _grf_ for the outcome model.
+    - .5: **Fitting a BART model with variable selection for using BART + _grf_ for the outcome model.
 This includes an evaluation of model fit.
-(Change from 4.4 - instead of 'score', we use 'score.excl.mi')
+(Change from 4.4 - instead of 'score', we use 'score.excl.mi')** (Model chosen)

 - 5.0: _bartMachine_ models using no methodical procedure.
     - .1: Fitting a collection of naive Bart models for HbA1c outcome using routine clinical variables / all variables / propensity scores, alternating between them.